Ramachandrapuram mandal, Tirupati district

 Ramachandrapuram mandal is one of the 34 mandals in Tirupati district of the Indian state of Andhra Pradesh.
-It is under the administration of Tirupati revenue division and the headquarters are located at Kammapalle.
+It is under the administration of Tirupati revenue division and the headquarters are located at Ramachandrapuram.

 History

 Ramachandrapuram mandal was a part of Chittoor district until 2022.
 It was made part of the newly formed Tirupati district effective from 4 April 2022 by the Y. S. Jagan Mohan Reddy-led Government of Andhra Pradesh.

 Geography

 The mandal is bounded by Chandragiri, Tirupati (rural), Vadamalapeta and Vedurukuppam mandals.

 Administration

 Ramachandrapuram mandal is a part of Tirupati revenue division.
-The headquarters are located at Kammapalle.
+The headquarters are located at Ramchandrapuram.